Zigrasimecia: Z. ferox

 The body length of Z. ferox varies from 2.0 to 2.8 mm.
 The head in Z. ferox is broad and crescent-shaped when viewed dorsally.
 The frons (upper part of the insect face) is strongly convex, meaning it curves outwards and the vertexal margin concaves (curves in); it concaves either regularly or strongly.
 When viewing the full face, the clypeal margin (the border of the clypeus) is broad and concave.
 The sides are convex and small, yet protruding eyes are present.
-The posterior corners are round and the base of the ants' mandibles are concealed by the large expansion of the gena (area below the compound eyes, the insect equivalent to human cheeks).
+The posterior corners are round, and the base of the ants' mandibles is concealed by the large expansion of the gena (area below the compound eyes, the insect equivalent of human cheeks).
 The clypeus is shallow and transverse, and 48 denticles that decrease in length can be seen on the clypeal margin.
 The denticles are peg-shaped with rounded apices.
 Dense spine-like setae cover the labrum (a flap-like structure in front of the mouth); these setae are organised into three rows.
 Each row, on average, contains around 20 setae which increase in length when they are ventral to the clypeus.
-The mandibles barely overlap medially, with a single large apical tooth and smaller subapical tooth present.
+The mandibles barely overlap medially, with a single large apical tooth and a smaller subapical tooth present.
 The oral surface is covered in spicule-like setae, in which the inner setae are four times longer than the outer setae.
 The palps are short and the maxillary palps (sensory organs used for tasting and manipulating food) have five segments.
 The labial palps (counterparts of the maxillary palps used in sensory function for eating) presumably have three segments.
 The frontal carinae (a pair of cuticular ridges or flanges on the head) are absent in Z. ferox.
 The antennae are well separated and contain 12 antennomeres, and the scalps are also short; the toruli (socket in which the antenna of an insect articulates) is not significantly raised.
 The antennal scrobes (grooves in the side of the head) are shallow and project outwards from the antennal base and towards the ventral margin of the eyes.